bhagyashreeborate/Gem5-Simulator/README.md

 This git repository contains only main files which are used in the project, if you want to download the simulator you can follow the steps for download and install on - http://www.gem5.org/Download

-If you want to more about the project you can visit  - https://bhagyashreeborate.wordpress.com/acaproject/
+If you want to know more about the project you can visit  - https://bhagyashreeborate.wordpress.com/acaproject/

 1. The Cache replacement Algorithms folder has all main algorithm files which are used to major the Cache performance for specific Algorithm - LRU, RR or FIFO.